 These are used to indicate that the desired maximum and minimum value of SRAW have been exceeded.
 They are set in weight units.
-On SRAW being greater than the value set in SMAX the SRAWOR flag is set in both FLAG and STAT.
-On SRAW being less than the value set in SMIN the SRAWUR flag is set in both FLAG and STAT.
+On SRAW being greater than the value set in SMAX the SRAWOR flag is set in both FLAG and STAT, the value of SRAW is also clamped to this value.
+On SRAW being less than the value set in SMIN the SRAWUR flag is set in both FLAG and STAT, the value of SRAW is also clamped to this value.